roqua/documentation/hl7/oru.md

 OBX|23|ST|mansa_20^MANSA v_20^L||||||||S|||201211201139
 ```

-## Completed answer
+## Completed survey

 TODO

-## Answers that can no longer be completed
+## Surveys that can no longer be completed

-When an uncompleted invitation gets closed or expires, the answers that were created
+When an uncompleted invitation gets closed or expires, the surveys that were created
 for it can no longer be completed.
 In this case, RoQua sends out ORUs with status `X`
-for those answers.
+for those surveys.

 ```
 MSH|^~\&|Roqua|RGOc|||20121120113543||ORU^R01|bef30795c0|P|2.4|||||||